ccgarant/ergo-full-node-raspi/part1-raspi-setup.md

 - Ssh enable with password
     - Select password auth.
 Use custom password (to be used to get in via ssh later as 2 factor authentication)
 - Update username (used "pi")
-- Enable it to connecto to wifi
+- Enable it to connec to the wifi
     - Note SSID is "wifi name"

 ### Hardware Assembly & Checking Pi IP Address